lettergram/AnyCrypt/README.md

 ![AnyCrypt](images/logo-with-text.png)
 ========

-A Chrome extension enabling encryption over any web platform, with the help of [keybase.io](https://keybase.io/).
+A prototype Chrome extension enabling encryption over any web platform, with the help of [keybase.io](https://keybase.io/).

+The idea, is to show how easy encryption can and should be.
+This is a prototype, are several vulnrabilities.
+However, we felt it prudent to try to guage interest prior to commiting many hours to fixing various issues.
+Keep this in mind, when using our extension.

+Please, feel free to commit fixes!

 ### REQUIREMENTS